hbctraining/main/training_development.md

    - Footer
 5. Get approval from your collaborator on the framework before proceeding
 6. Flesh out draft materials by learning objective
-7. After completing a learning objective, show it to your colloborator for feedback
+7. Incorporate your collaborator's feedback and design initial drafts for any figures/GIFs/apps (guidelines below on these) that will be embedded in the materials
-8. Incorporate your collaborator's feedback and design initial drafts for any figures/GIFs/apps (guidelines below on these) that will be embedded in the materials
+8. Repeat steps 5-8 for each learning objective in a lesson
-9. Repeat steps 5-8 for each learning objective in a lesson
+9. After completing a learning objective, show it to your collaborator for feedback
 10. Have a third-party review your materials and provide feedback.
 The third-party should recognize that this is still in a draft state.
 Fixing typos, etc. is not the goal here but rather, does the flow make sense to them, is the lesson clear, does the assessment address the learning objective, etc.
 11. Incorporate third-party's feedback into the lesson
 12. Create more finished products for the figures/GIFs/apps as needed